 - Zimmer NexGen Flex Knee Replacement: These replacement devices have been shown to have a high failure rate and lead to revision surgery.

 - Vehicle Defects: In 2015, more than 60 million vehicles were recalled in the United States for known defects.
-Vehicle defects often result in death or serious injuries to unsuspecting drivers or passengers.
-Many vehicles are being recalled for ignition switch defects and airbag problems.
+Vehicle defects often result in death or severe injuries to unsuspecting drivers or passengers.
+Many cars were recalled for ignition switch defects and airbag problems.
 If you or a loved one has been injured by what you believe was a vehicle defect, call us to discuss your case.
 Personal injury consultations are free.
-You may be entitled to substantial damages and you may also have the opportunity to stop such an injury from happening to someone else.
+You may be entitled to substantial damages.
+You may also stop an injury from happening to someone else.

-- Takata Corp Airbags: Takata is a manufacturer of the airbags that are contained in many cars, particularly of Japanese origin.
-In 2015, massive recalls (link: http://www.safercar.gov/rs/takata/takatalist.html) are underway for defective airbags which have already resulted in the deaths of numerous people.
-Major carmakers included in this recall are Honda, Ford, Subaru, Nissan, Toyota, BMW, Mitsubishi, Mazda, GM, and Chrysler, among others.
-The defective airbags have been installed in many models from 2002 to 2014.
-If your car is on the list and you or someone you know has suffered an injury call for help.
+- Takata Corp Airbags: Takata is a manufacturer of airbags in many cars, mainly of Japanese origin.
+In 2015, massive recalls (http://www.safercar.gov/rs/takata/takatalist.html) were underway for defective airbags, which have already resulted in numerous people’s deaths.
+Major carmakers included in this recall are Honda, Ford, Subaru, Nissan, Toyota, BMW, Mitsubishi, Mazda, GM, and Chrysler.
+The defective airbags were installed in many models from 2002 – 2014.
+If your car is on the list and you or someone you know has suffered an injury, call for help.

-- GM Ignition Defect: GM is currently recalling millions of vehicles to address a known ignition defect that often results in an airbag not deploying during a crash.
+- GM Ignition Defect: GM currently recalls millions of vehicles to address a known ignition defect that often results in an airbag not deploying during a crash.
 Over 100 known cases of death have already occurred from this defect.

-If you believe you or a loved one has suffered because of a product defect, call us for a free consultation today.
+If you believe you or a loved one has suffered because of a product defect, call us for a free products liability consultation today.